jaredthecoder/awesome-vehicle-security/README.md

 - [State of Automotive Cyber Safety, 2015](https://www.youtube.com/watch?v=g-a20ORka-A) - State of automotive hacking, policy, industry changes, etc. from I Am The Cavalry track at BSides Las Vegas, 2015.
 - [State of Automotive Cyber Safety, 2016](https://www.youtube.com/watch?v=WcObDVy2-1I) - State of automotive hacking, policy, industry changes, etc. from I Am The Cavalry track at BSides Las Vegas, 2016.
 - [How to Hack a Tesla Model S](https://www.youtube.com/watch?v=KX_0c9R4Fng) - DEF CON 23 talk by Marc Rogers and Kevin Mahaffey on hacking a Tesla.
 Tesla Co-Founder and CTO, JB Straubel, joins them to thank them and present a challenge coin.
+- [Car Hacking Videos](http://tekeye.uk/automotive/cyber-security/car-hacking-videos) -  A web page with a long list of videos (40+) that are available online related to the topic of car hacking.
+From a 2007 DEF CON talk on modding engine ECUS and onwards (e.g. the 2017 Keen Security Tesla hack).

 ## Books